 Your tolerance for risk is your willingness to see your principal fluctuate in value without getting into a panic.

 Your Overall Financial Situation

 If you have a high tolerance for risk but have no other sources of income, you should still avoid putting the bulk of your portfolio into high-risk investments.
 If you had a financial emergency and need to use your investments, you do not want to be forced to sell off your investment if there was a prolonged downturn in the stock markets.

-Back to Rick and Jodi and some important lessons from this story:
+Back to Rick and Jody and some important lessons from this story:

 It seemed at first that they had a long-term time horizon for their investments.
 Because of their separation.
-Jodi needed the money sooner than planned.
+Jody needed the money sooner than planned.

-The investments reflected Rick and his broker’s tolerance for risk rather than Jodi’s.
+The investments reflected Rick and his broker’s tolerance for risk rather than Jody’s.
 Did Tim even ask her what was important to her?

 Did he do a risk tolerance assessment with her or was it just based on her husband?